 - Xavier Jaumejoan, ACCIÓ's head of Technological Business Development.

-- Maria Mora, manager of the Business Creation Office at Foment del Treball Nacional.
+- Maria Mora, director of the Innovation Department at Foment del Treball Nacional.

 - Esteban Redolfi, programme director, Mobile World Capital.